 This article was first published Feb 24th 2020 in response to lack of meaningful instruction to the public from the Irish Health Service with regards to preventing the spread of novel Coronavirus.
 As cases of the virus started to rise in mainland Europe and people were returning to Ireland from Italy, the H.S.E. finally issued more detailed instructions to the public with regards to COVID-19 testing, quarantine and travel.

 In February 2020, with the threat of a new form of Coronavirus (COVID-19) and it’s capacity to rapidly spread across continents, causing serious harm, I was struck by the relative absence of this topic from conversations in my social networks.

 Were people being superstitious, wise or complacent?

 In Ireland, we’ve been relatively lucky in the past with regards to outbreaks of new viruses so it would have been easy to adopt a complacent attitude towards the announcement of deadly flu virus.
 Looking at the Irish Annual Notifiable Disease record it’s clear that even the number of case’s of general influenza is on the rise each year, with a threefold number of case’s recorded in 2018.

 In my work as a well-being coach my philosophy is this:

 The best way to prevent or reduce risk of illness from any kind of flu virus is to be informed, be prepared and to act mindfully.

 Bear in mind that COVID-19 is a new virus, scientists are still working to understand how it is being transferred.
-There are some anecdotal cases of asymptomatic transfer of the disease but currently there is not enough evidence to support this method of transfer.
+There were some anecdotal cases of asymptomatic transfer of the disease but as of 24th February there was not enough evidence to support this method of transfer.
 The Health Protection Surveillance centre have since stated that people can transfer the virus when symptomatic and asymptomatic.

 The information provided in this article has been collated from trusted government sources, media and scientific research so that you may make the best decisions to safeguard your health and that of your community.